Keikyu 600 series: 4-car sets

 The four-car sets are formed as follows, with two motored (M) cars and two trailer (T) cars.

 The "Tp2" car is fitted with two single-arm pantographs.

 Interior

 The first batch of sets introduced featured transverse seating bays throughout.
 While most of the seating was fixed, some seats were partially retractable.
 Later sets featured longitudinal seating.
 From 2004, the earlier sets were modified with some transverse seating bays replaced by longitudinal seats.

 Liveries

 Set 606 received a special "Blue Sky Train" livery in March 2005 to commemorate the opening of Haneda Airport Terminal 2.

 Refurbishment

 The 600 series underwent refurbishment from August 2009 to March 2014.
-Modifications included were replacing the wiper cover with a slit of the model number (similar to those found on the 2100 series and N1000 series), a narrower skirt, LED side lights, and a pair of LCD information screens above the doorways.
+Modifications included were replacing the wiper cover with a slit of the model number (similar to those found on the 2100 series and N1000 series), narrower front-end skirts, LED side lights, and a pair of LCD information screens above the doorways.